maryjohnben/mary-portfolio/README.md

 <br>

-#### Initial Portfolio is built using HTML/CSS.
-Full-stack application is in the development phase.
+#### Initial Portfolio is built using HTML5/CSS3.
+Full-stack browser application is in the development phase.
 ##### Current project includes:
 - Introduction
 - Background